Shi'ites file contempt proceeding against IGP over failure to release corpse of slain 'Free Zakzaky' protesters

 According to her, the Muslim sect had filed forms 48 & 49 in the Federal High Court, Maitama Abuja, against the IGP and the Chief Medical Director of the National Hospital Abuja.

-“That the sum of five million Naira only will suffice as damage against the 1st defendant only in favour of the applicant.
+“That the sum of five million Naira only will suffice as damage against the 1st defendant only in favor of the applicant.

-“That an order is hereby made, directing the 1st and 2nd respondents to release the corpse of late Mahdi Musa and others to the applicant for immediate burial in accordance to Islamic rites.
+“That an order is hereby made, directing the 1st and 2nd respondents to release the corpse of late Mahdi Musa and other to the applicant for immediate burial in accordance to Islamic rites.

 “Take further notice that unless you obey the orders, will be guilty of contempt of court and will be liable to be committed to prison.”